 Many times, bathroom policies can be overlooked in children's ministry, but we have a responsibility to protect the kids in our ministry, and it is vital for a church to have and enforce bathroom policies and procedures every time.
 The main point of a bathroom policy is this: there should never be an adult alone in a bathroom with kids at any time.
 Every church has different setups for their bathrooms, and that can make it challenging to know how to deal with different bathroom scenarios, but no matter what your space looks like, you need to have bathroom safety policies.
 They need to be written down, clear to parents and volunteers, be communicated frequently, and be enforced at all times.
 Here are some children's ministry bathroom policies and procedures:

 Children are a Gift Lynne Howardkidmin leader, mother, and servant of the Lord.
-These are the views of Lynne Howard, and are not necessarily the views and opinions of any church.
+These are the views of Lynne Howard, and are not necessarily the views and opinions of David C Cook or any church.
 Archives

 Categories